Category: Keyboards⌨️

 • Features – A detailed look at features, no sound or descriptions though.
 Editing mappings, sequences, testing etc.

-Link to my channel with electronics videos here, just from my keyboards.
+Link to my channel with electronics videos here, mostly from my keyboards.

 ☑️Summary